Ecksdee03/ethgaschecker-pytelegrambot/README.md

 Add your API keys `BOT_TOKEN` and `ETH_TOKEN` to the environment variables page on replit

 You can publish the repl, run it and close the tab and your bot will keep running in the background 24/7 for free!!

+To check if the bot is running in background, you can make an account on [Uptime Robot](https://uptimerobot.com/) and put a monitor on your repl url.
+It should stay up.